 We’re most likely to head up the river from Tea Gardens.
 There is less boat traffic in this direction and you can’t drive to many of the spots you can paddle to.
 It’s worth checking the tides too – if you time it right you can cruise the incoming tide up the river and ride the outgoing tide back to Tea Gardens.

 If you have young children like we do an hour or two exploring the islands and mangroves close to Tea Gardens is usually enough before someone starts asking for ice-cream.
 The fact the you can see the bright orange signs of the Tea Gardens Ice Cream Shack from the water is no help!

 While you’re on the water make sure that you look up occasionally – there are white breasted sea eagles and ospreys that can often be seen fishing in the river.
 Other birds we spot regularly include cormorants, black swans, herons and of course the ever popular pelicans.
 You might even be lucky enough to encounter a dolphin – keep an ear out for them breathing when they breach the water.

 If you’d like a longer paddle head further up the river to the Myall River Camp, a private campground on a bend of the river.
-See if you can find Monkey Jacket Creek and listen out for Whistling Kites above the casurinas.
-The more adventourous can head further north and explore Pipers Creek before returning to town for a well earned refreshment at the Tea Gardens Hotel.
+See if you can find Monkey Jacket Creek and listen out for whistling kites above the casuarinas.
+The more adventurous can head further north and explore Pipers Creek before returning to town for a well earned refreshment at the Tea Gardens Hotel.